APL Rule Book 2026 | Australian Powerlifting League

 • Seams and hems must not exceed 3cm in width and 0.5cm in thickness.

 • Alterations/pleats to form a tightening of the lifting suit must be made on the original seams.
 These pleats must be made on the inside of the lifting suit, with the only exception being the shoulder straps.
+Pleats may not be sewn back onto the body of the garment.

 Item 3.3 Bench Shirt (Equipped)